wp-plugins/wordpress-wefact-plugin/readme.txt

 = 2.1 =
 *	Merged the wefact.php and wefact-admin.php files
 *	Moved all hooks to the constructor

+= 2.2 =
+*	Added the option to use the plugin with WeFact standard (select in the plugin settings page)
+*	Some small code improvements

 == Translations ==